Tutorial

 Using the previously generated sparse GRM, along with a PLINK binary file and a data file, perform a GxE analysis as follows:

-• The column trait represents the trait values.
+• The column pheno represents the trait values.

-• Columns from Age to Confide are considered interacting environmental factors.
+• Columns from E1 to E40 are considered interacting environmental factors.

 Parallel Computation for Large Datasets #